mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 indication that the car may have been in an accident.
 Ultimately he wasn't able to get in touch with the previous owner, but I'm not sure what difference it would have made.
-If that guy had any common sense whatsoever, he would have lied about the accident since knowingly trading it in without disclosing it is a violation of the trade in contract.
+If that guy had any common sense whatsoever, he would have lied about the accident since knowingly trading the car in without disclosing the accident is a violation of the trade in contract.
 And even if he had told the truth, what then?
 Would Walker's have sued him if _he_ refused to compensate me?
 I doubt it.

 Later that same day, James called back.
 He asked me to explain again what Eastside Subaru told me about the air conditioning.
-When I mentioned that they said they couldn't warranty the part because of accident damage, he says that that's not true and he didn't know why they'd say that.
-He said that they just changed management and probably didn't know what they're doing, and that Walker's has been in business for 25 years.
-He told me if I bring the car down he will replace the AC condenser under warranty.
-I told him that that was not my primary concern and that it won't be good enough.
+When I mentioned that they said they couldn't warranty the part because of accident damage, he said that that's not true and he didn't know why they'd say that.
+He said that they just changed management and probably didn't know what they were doing, and that Walker's has been in business for 25 years.
+He told me if I brought the car down he would replace the AC condenser under warranty.
+I told him that that was not my primary concern and that it wouldn't be good enough.
 He accepted that, but pointed out that I still needed to get the AC fixed and that he could have it done under warranty.

 Obviously what James told me about the condenser being replaceable under warranty was not true.
 I looked it up after I got off that call and